francispotter/busy-mirror/README.md

 - An integer without a space and the letter `d`, such as `4d`, which is a short form of `4 days`
 - The word `tomorrow`, which is also the default if no date is provided

-As an example, the following command will defer tasks 4, 5, and 6 from the `todo` queue to the date 4 days from today, keeping them in the `plan` queue until that date.
+As an example, the following command will defer tasks 4, 5, and 6 from the `tasks` queue to the date 4 days from today, keeping them in the `plans` queue until that date.

 ```
 busy defer 4-6 --for 4 days
 ```

-Note that the `plan` queue is keeping the task information (verbatim from the `todo` queue) along with the date information (as an absolute date).
+Note that the `plans` queue is keeping the task information (verbatim from the `tasks` queue) along with the date information (as an absolute date).

-To pull tasks off the `plan` queue and put them back on the `todo` queue, use the `activate` command.
+To pull tasks off the `plans` queue and put them back on the `tasks` queue, use the `activate` command.
 There are two ways to use the `activate` command:

-- With the `--today` option, which is the normal way, and activates all the tasks scheduled for today or earlier, bringing the `todo` list up to date
+- With the `--today` option, which is the normal way, and activates all the tasks scheduled for today or earlier, bringing the `tasks` list up to date
-- With designated items from the `plan` queue
+- With designated items from the `plans` queue

 If no items are designated, and there is no `--today` option, no tasks will be activated.

 ### Projects and the `start` command

-Another special feature of the `todo` and `plan` queues is the `start` command, which deals with projects.
+Another special feature of the `tasks` and `plans` queues is the `start` command, which deals with projects.

 If a task has tags, the first tag is considered to be its "project" for the purposes of the `start` command.

 The `start` command is used to start work on a project.
 If an argument is passed to the command, that's the chosen project.
-Otherwise the chosen project is the project of the current task (the top item in the `todo` queue).
+Otherwise the chosen project is the project of the current task (the top item in the `tasks` queue).
 The command basically combines steps:

 - Calls `activate --today` so the active task list is up-to-date
 - Calls `manage` on the project, to edit the list of tasks for the project